 Research and Teaching Assistantships are for Graduate studies students only.
 These assistantships are managed by the Center for Graduate Studies.
 They provide resident tuition rate.
-Graduate students receiving a Research Assistantship or a Teaching Assistantship must be registered for 12 credit hours or more each semester they are receiving the assistantship (6 hours if they are supported for the summer
+Graduate students receiving a Research Assistantship or a Teaching Assistantship must be registered for 12 credit hours or more each semester they are receiving the assistantship (6 hours if they are supported for the summer semester).

-NMIMT Academic Affairs, Graduate Studies & Student University Relations|| Student Handbook Page 75 of 80 semester).
 In rare circumstances a Research Assistant may be allowed to work off campus, such as at a school or research facility.